-As a green card and citizenship lawyer, I am disheartened by such situations, to say the least.
+As a green card and permanent residence lawyer, I am disheartened by such situations, to say the least.

 Almost every one of these individuals have directly or impliedly told me that their decisions were based on costs.
 They sought the cheapest road to their end goal.

 They failed to grasp those of us who are dedicated immigration professionals charge higher fees for reasons which have nothing to do with gouging clients . . .